 If you’re struggling with a mental health issue but don’t have a diagnosis, get help at a high-quality rehab center.
 Addiction specialists will assess you for a co-occurring condition that presents alongside dependency.
 Next, you receive support for both conditions.
 Examples of possible modalities include:

-- Detox programs that let you withdraw safely and pain-free from a drug or alcohol
+- Detox center programs that let you withdraw safely and pain-free from a drug or alcohol

 - Residential treatment for immersing yourself in the therapeutic interventions